MS Viking Grace

 Viking Grace replaced MS Isabella (now known as MS Isabelle) on the Turku-Långnäs-Stockholm route.
-Viking Grace is planned to be twinned by MS Viking Glory, which is currently under test runs.
+Viking Grace is twinned by MS Viking Glory, which entered service in March 2022.

 Viking Line and STX Finland made a contract of building the ship (shipyard project number NB 1376) on 25 October 2010, and the contract went into force on 22 December 2010.
 The contract price was about 240 million euro, and the ship was delivered in January 2013.
 The contract included an option of an additional ship.
 Constructing the ship took 2600 man-years.

-Principal particulars

-Viking Grace is the most environment-friendly of all large cruiseferries.
-She uses liquefied natural gas (LNG) as fuel, making emissions to the air minimal.
-The emissions of LNG include hardly any sulphur dioxide (SO2) or small particles.
-Also nitrogen oxide (NOx) emissions are reduced by 90% and carbon dioxide emissions by 20% compared to use of fuel refined from oil.
-The ship also uses a new kind of marine gas oil (MGO) until the LNG terminals have been completed.
-The intent is to be able to refuel the ship with LNG from both Turku and Stockholm.
-The ship can travel two to three days with one refuelling.
-Also the ship's wave forming and noise have been kept to a minimum as it has been designed to travel in an archipelago.